Krishal-D/student-wellbeing-platform/README.md

 For the website to correctly run, either create a .env file and copy the contents of .env.example into it.
 Or, rename .env.example to .env

+## Migrations script
+SQL files are located in the `migrations` folder.
+Run both:
+`node config/migrationRunner.js destroy`
+and
+`node config/migrationRunner.js migrate`
+each time to delete and recreate the database.

+## Testing
+Test files are located in the `tests` folder.
+Running `node --test` runs them all.
+Run `node --test --experimental-test-coverage` for test coverage.

 ---
 ---
 ---